creativetimofficial/light-bootstrap-dashboard-react/README.md

 It comes with 6 filter colors for the sidebar (“black”, “azure”,”green”,”orange”,”red”,”purple”) and an option to have a background image.

-Special thanks go to: Robert McIntosh for the notification system Chartist for the wonderful charts We are very excited to share this dashboard with you and we look forward to hearing your feedback!

 ## Links:

 + [Live Preview](http://lbd-react.creative-tim.com/)